donbox/donbox.github.io/_posts/2023-01-02-Licorice-Pizza.md

 I love Paul Thomas Anderson's work.

-I love Jon Brion's work, including his work on PTA's movies.

-That stated, Jonny Greenwood composed a really beautiful theme for Licorice Pizza.
+I transcribed Here We Go from Punch Drunk Love years ago, but Licorice Pizza has a really beautiful theme that I thought would sound nice in a Guitar Circle setting.

-I did a simple NST arrangement of it prior to the 2022 Glen Cove Guitar Circle.
-We never adequately rehearsed it - maybe at a future event.
+I did a simple arrangement of it prior to the 2022 Glen Cove Guitar Circle.
+We never adequately rehearsed it let alone performed it - maybe at a future event.

 [Here is the arrangement I came up with](../../../music/pdf/Licorice-Pizza-Simplest-Theme.pdf).